-Based at our clinic in Tynemouth, our Chronic Pain Newcastle service can help.
 Pain serves an important purpose by alerting you to injuries such as a sprained ankle or bruised knee.
-Chronic pain, however, is often more complex.
+Dealing with chronic pain, however, is often more complex.
 People often think of pain as a purely physical sensation.
 However, pain has biological, psychological and emotional factors.

 Furthermore, chronic pain can cause feelings such as anger, sadness, hopelessness, and anxiety.

 To treat pain effectively, it is important to address the physical, emotional and psychological aspects.
 For patients experiencing chronic pain, psychological approaches are designed and planned for that particular patient.
 The plan often involves teaching relaxation techniques, helping to change unhelpful beliefs about pain, building new coping skills and addressing any anxiety or depression that may accompany your pain.

 What are the symptoms?

 What are the therapies that can help?